Zhuzi24/SGG-ToolKit/README.md

 <h1 style="text-align: center;">A First-Ever Dataset and A Large-Scale Benchmark for Scene Graph Generation in Large-Size Satellite Imagery</h1>

-The official implementation of the paper "[Scene Graph Generation in Large-Size VHR Satellite Imagery: A Large-Scale Dataset and A Context-Aware Approach](https://arxiv.org/abs/2406.09410)".
+The official implementation of the paper "A First-Ever Dataset and A Large-Scale Benchmark for Scene Graph Generation in Large-Size Satellite Imagery".

 ## 📢 Latest Updates
 :fire::fire::fire: Last Updated on 2024-06-14 :fire::fire::fire: